 ☆ ☆ ☆ ☆ ☆

-The second of two of the more popular sections offers much of the same wonderfully stunning sandstone cliffs and scenery unrivaled and unique to this area of Wisconsin.
+The second of two of the more popular sections offers much of the same wonderfully stunning sand and limestone cliffs and scenery unrivaled and unique to this area of Wisconsin.

 September 8, 2012

 Landing 12: Rockton, Wisconsin

 Landing 20: LaFarge, Wisconsin

 Time: Put in at 12:30p.
 Out at 4:20p.